Lennox–Gastaut syndrome: Surgery

-In the past, LGS patients were not eligible for surgery, as the medical community thought it to involve the whole brain as a generalized epilepsy in all cases.
+In the past, LGS patients were not eligible for surgery, as the medical community thought it involved the whole brain as a generalized epilepsy in all cases.
 Since 2010, this assumption has been challenged.
 Two studies on LGS patients series who underwent curative surgery in Korea and China, showed very good results, up to seizure freedom for 80% of these patients below 5 years old, and 40% above 5 years old.
-Like all epilepsy curative surgeries, seizures may recur in the years following surgery, but surgery allows the child to have better brain development during the seizure free period.
+Like all epilepsy curative surgeries, seizures may recur in the years following surgery, but surgery allows the child to have better brain development during the seizure-free period.